mrkjdy/website/static/posts/how-to-build-a-blog.md

 ### Creating a Dynamic Route for Posts

-Now that we have a component that can be used to display Markdown, we need to actually use it to render our posts.
+Now that we have a component that can be used to display Markdown, we need to use it to render our posts.
 The Fresh docs explain that we can use a [dynamic route](https://fresh.deno.dev/docs/getting-started/dynamic-routes) to render a page using a part of the path.
 For example, if someone goes to `www.oursite.com/posts/title-of-a-post`, then we can load the corresponding post and use it to render the page.

 Let's go ahead and create a file for a dynamic route like mentioned above.
-The Fresh docs give us a basic example that we can use to get started with, so let's begin with something similar:
+The Fresh docs give us a basic example that we can use to get started, so let's begin with something similar:

 ```tsx